Skip to Content

 Incomplete Features: There’s a risk that not all features, venues, or entertainment options will be fully operational as the crew may still be working out the kinks during the first cruises.

-This can be seen by what passengers reported from Sun Princess on its first cruise.
-Two of the dining venues, Spellbound and Love by Britto are not open.
-Even more disappointing is that the Princess Arena, the new theater on board, is not yet open.
+Even more disappointing is that the Princess Arena, the new theater on board, was not yet open.

 Staff Inexperience: Crew members, while trained, might still be getting accustomed to the ship and its procedures, which can affect the level of service and overall guest experience.